openshift/infrastructure-provider-onboarding-guide/docs/platform-external/installing.md

 for details of the deployment requirements for OpenShift.

-In production environments, it is recommended to deploy OpenShift control plane nodes within the same geographical location (regions) distributing in more than one isolated location or data centers (also known as zones, when available), which some cloud providers refer to as zones and/or fault domains.
+In production environments, it is recommended to deploy OpenShift control plane nodes within the same geographical location (regions) distributed in more than one isolated location or data centers (also known as zones, when available), which some cloud providers refer to as zones and/or fault domains.
 The most important goal is to increase the availability and redundancy of the control